No-win situation

-A no-win situation, also called a lose-lose situation, is one where a person has choices, but no choice leads to a net gain.
-For example, if a company finds a dangerous fault in one of its products, they can either issue a product recall and take some reputational damage, or allow the product to harm people: the company is in a no-win situation.
+A no-win situation or lose–lose situation is an outcome of a negotiation, conflict or challenging circumstance in which all parties are worse off.
+It is an alternative to a win–win or outcome in which one party wins.
+Arbitration or mediation may be used to avoid no-win outcomes and find more satisfactory results.

 In game theory

 In game theory, a "no-win" situation is a circumstance in which no player benefits from any outcome, hence ultimately losing the match.
 This may be because of any or all of the following: